scrapinghub/scrapy-autoextract/README.rst

 For example:

 * ``autoextract.aio.errors.RequestError``: raised when a `Request-level error`_ is returned
-* ``tenacity.RetryError``: raised when an error persists even after the retrials
+* ``scrapy_autoextract.errors.QueryError``: raised when a `Query-level error`_ is returned

-Check `scrapinghub-autoextract's async errors`_ for exception definitions.
+Check `scrapinghub-autoextract's async errors`_ for other exception definitions.

 You can capture those exceptions using an error callback (``errback``)::

     import scrapy
-    from autoextract.aio.errors import RequestError, QueryRetryError
+    from autoextract.aio.errors import RequestError
-    from tenacity import RetryError
+    from scrapy_autoextract.errors import QueryError
     from twisted.python.failure import Failure

     class SampleSpider(scrapy.Spider):